HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                                   \---------------------------- current Job ------------------------------------/
 ```

 Switching between tasks will set SR5 to the segment containing the task data and stack.
 In addition, SR6 is set to the job data segment to which the task belongs.
 Naturally, setting any of these registers is a privileged operation.
 SR4 will track the current code module so that program literals can be referenced.
 It will change when crossing a code module boundary.
 SR7 never changes after system startup.

 ### Task Execution

 This section provides a high level overview of a running task execution.
 A running task will execute instruction pointed to by the virtual address contained in the processor state PSW.
 Code is organized as a collection of modules, which themselves are a collection of functions.
 By runtime convention, the code is in the SR4 quadrant and contains instructions and constant data.
-The constant data can be accessed using the SR4 segment register, which tracks the current code module.
+The constant data can be accessed using the SR4 segment register, which tracks the current code segment.

-The SR5 quadrant contains the global data of the current module, the task stack and linkage information for inter module calls.
-The DP register ( GR13 ) point to the global data of the current module and changes on inter-module calls.
+The SR5 quadrant contains the global data the modules, the task stack and linkage information for inter module calls.
+The TP register ( GR13 ) point to the global data of the current module and changes on inter-module calls.
 The SP register ( GR15 ) points to the stack frame of the current function.

 ```
-        Code  ( SR4 )                                       Data  ( SR5 )
+        Code Space ( SR4 )                                    Data Space ( SR5 )
       :===========================:                        :===========================:
       :                           :                        :                           :
       :                           :                        :                           :